zacpwhite/BarcodeScannerPlugin/README.md

     * See [Scandit Barcode Scanner SDK Documentation](http://docs.scandit.com) for the full API reference.

+* Important:

-* Important: if you decide against using the packaged zip with the Scandit Phonegap/Cordova plugin from the downloads page of your Scandit account and use the github src of the plugin instead (not recommended!), you will need to copy the libraries and resources from the native Scandit SDK builds for iOS and Android to the locations specified in the plugins.xml file.
+    * if you decide against using the packaged zip with the Scandit Phonegap/Cordova plugin from the downloads page of your Scandit account and
+      use the github src of the plugin instead (not recommended!), you will need to copy the libraries and resources from the native Scandit SDK builds for iOS and Android to the locations specified in the plugins.xml file.

+    * note that there is a serious bug in Cordova 3.4.0 that does not allow you to build your app with Xcode 5.1/Cordova 3.4.0 on an iPhone 5S with an arm64 slice (http://shazronatadobe.wordpress.com/2014/03/12/xcode-5-1-and-cordova-ios/).
+A workaround until the Cordova bug fix release 3.4.1 will become available is to remove the "arm64" slice from the build settings in your Xcode project.

 ### Sample HTML + JS